-We are looking for volunteers to help the cleanup efforts in North Carolina.
+Good News Project facilitated two service groups in March 2017.
+We sent 19 volunteers to help with the cleanup efforts in Lumberton, North Carolina.

 Imagine your house flooded out, following 24″ of rain, partnered with high winds.
 The insulated crawl-space under your first floor will take months to dry out, once it is exposed to the air.
 The drywall that formerly held your family portraits is warped and wavy.
 The ceiling is drooping and unsteady.
 The electricity needed to be cut off as a means of keeping your house fire safe.
 You can no longer live in the home you grew up in!